Contents

 Refinishing

-Over time, plywood floors may show signs of wear, particularly in high-traffic areas.
+Over time, multi-layered wood board floors may show signs of wear, particularly in high-traffic areas.
 Periodically sanding and refinishing the surface can restore the wood’s natural beauty.
 A fresh coat of polyurethane can help preserve the floor’s surface and protect it from future damage.

 Potential Drawbacks of Plywood Flooring

 While plywood flooring offers numerous advantages, it’s not without its potential drawbacks.
 Moisture sensitivity is one of the primary concerns.
-Even though plywood is more resistant to moisture than solid wood, prolonged exposure to water can cause it to warp or swell, especially in lower-grade plywood.
-Additionally, while veneer plywood offers a high-end appearance, the top layer can wear down over time if not properly maintained.
+Even though plyboard is more resistant to moisture than solid wood, prolonged exposure to water can cause it to warp or swell, especially in lower-grade ply.
+Additionally, while veneer multi-layered wood board offers a high-end appearance, the top layer can wear down over time if not properly maintained.

 Where to Use Plywood Flooring